snowport/snowport.github.io/docs/cv.md

       modeling techniques.
       * Developed proficiency in programming languages and tools such as Python, enabling the analysis and interpretation of complex datasets.
-      * Built a portfolio of projects that showcased practical applications of data science in environmental contexts, preparing for a career that merges data analytics with sustainability efforts.
+      * Built a portfolio of projects that showcased practical applications of data science.

       **Visit: [MIT xPRO](https://xpro.mit.edu/)**